An Emotional Survival Guide for Christmas

 Are you freaking out in advance about family visiting?
 Are you breathing 5 billion breaths a minute?
 Is your throat tight?
 Is your chest feeling constricted?
 Are you feeling like you’re going to implode?

 Find a quiet space and hang the top half of your body down towards the ground.
 It’s just a simple forward bend.
 Or Uttanasana in Yoga.

 It’s really hard to have anxious thoughts when your head is upside down.
 Give it a go.
-I dare you!